Application development using React + Django

 return Response(data)

-Next you need to configure URL routing.
-To do this, we create a routing file myapi/urls.py
+Next, we need to set up the routing.
+To do this, create a routing file in our module myapi/urls.py

 from django.urls import path